Ricardo Trogi

 Ricardo Trogi (born March 25, 1970) is a Canadian filmmaker, director and actor.

 Career

 Trogi was born in Quebec City, Quebec.
+He began his filmmaking career as a contestant in the 1994-95 edition of La Course destination monde, tying with François Prévost for the win at the end of the season.

-His first two films, Québec-Montréal, about seven twenty-something travellers driving between the two cities, and Dodging the Clock (Horloge biologique), a look at three men and their decisions about having children, were both critical and commercial hits, with Quebec-Montréal receiving four Jutra Awards.
-His third feature titled 1981, a semi-autobiographical film about a boy's coming of age, was released in September 2009; it was followed by the sequel films 1987 in 2014 and 1991 in 2018.
+His first two feature films, Québec-Montréal, about seven twenty-something travellers driving between the two cities, and Dodging the Clock (Horloge biologique), a look at three men and their decisions about having children, were both critical and commercial hits.
+Quebec-Montréal received four Jutra Awards.

+His third feature, titled 1981, was a semi-autobiographical film about his own coming of age, and was released in September 2009.
+It was followed by the sequel films 1987 in 2014, 1991 in 2018, and 1995 in 2024.

-In addition to film work, Trogi also directed the 2004-2005 television series Smash and the 2020 comedy series La Maison-Bleue.
+In addition to his film work, Trogi also directed the 2004-2005 television series Smash and the 2020 comedy series La Maison-Bleue.

+As of 2024, Trogi holds the record for the most films by a Canadian director to surpass $1 million in box office sales in the Quebec market; seven of his films have reached that benchmark.